vv9k/colored/README.md

 Bright colors: prepend the color by `bright_`.
 So easy.
 Background colors: prepend the color by `on_`.
 Simple as that.
 Bright Background colors: prepend the color by `on_bright_`.
 Not hard at all.

+#### Truecolors

+Colored has support for truecolors where you can specify any arbitrary rgb value.

+This feature will only work correctly in terminals which support true colors (i.e. most modern terminals).

+You can check if your terminal supports true color by checking the value of the environment variable `$COLORTERM` on your terminal.
+A value of `truecolor` or `24bit` indicates that it will work.

 #### Styles: